AmirhoseinMasoumi/notification-service/README.md

 # Notification Service

-This is a simple notification service project that allows you to send notifications via email, HTML email, SMS, and push notifications.
+This is a simple notification service written in Go (Golang) that allows you to send notifications via email, HTML email, SMS, and push notifications.
+It provides an HTTP API endpoint for receiving notification requests and queues them for processing.

 ## Features

-- Send notifications via email
-- Send notifications via HTML email
-- Send notifications via SMS
-- Send notifications via push notifications (iOS, Android, Web)
+- Supports multiple notification channels: email, HTML email, SMS, and push notifications.
+- Configurable retry mechanism for failed notifications.
+- Asynchronous processing using a job queue.

 ## Usage